-Long-term incentive compensation may be provided through the grant of Stock Awards pursuant to the Company's Amended and Restated 2021 Omnibus Incentive Plan (the "2021 Equity Incentive Plan"), and previously, the Predecessor Plan.
+Long-term incentive compensation may be provided through the grant of Stock Awards pursuant to the Company's Amended and Restated 2021 Omnibus Incentive Plan which was reapproved by shareholders on June 28, 2024 (the "2021 Equity Incentive Plan"), and previously, the Predecessor Plan.
 The Company has the 2021 Equity Incentive Plan in place to provide effective incentives to directors, officers, senior management personnel and employees of the Company and to enable the Company to attract and retain experienced and qualified individuals in those positions by permitting such individuals to directly participate in an increase in per share value created for the Shareholders.
 Consideration is given to distributing Stock Awards amongst the various organizational levels including directors, officers, employees and consultants.